-During my time writing and reporting, I've had bylines for nine different news organizations across the state.
+During my time writing and reporting, I've had bylines for 12 different news organizations across the state.
 While honing my craft writing about topics like sports, politics and local affairs, I've become just as comfortable covering a school board meeting as I am at a basketball game.
 While serving as Assistant Sports Editor at The Daily Tar Heel my junior and senior year at UNC, I've become a dependable writer, editor and reporter who knows how to make a deadline and is passionate about the future of the journalism industry.

 As the Saturday morning rain pooled in the parking lot, a dozen Durham Police Department squad cars sat parked along the sidewalk leading up to the Holt Athletic Association Gymnasium.
 To passersby, the outside view may have signaled something was wrong.
 But within the yellow walls of the gym, cheers and laughter bubbled over, disarming any thought of danger.